Yuchan48/signup-form-coding-challenge/README.md

 ### Features

 - When missing required info, each field throws an error.
-- When email is invalid, it shows a sample email in the placeholder.
+- When an email is invalid, it shows a sample email in the placeholder.
-- password must be at least 8 characters long, and contains both numbers and english alphabet characters
+- password must be at least 8 characters long and contains both numbers and English alphabet characters

 ___